The Department of Political Science and International Relations of the University of the Peloponnese (Greece), in partnership with

 Students should also consider the accommodation and living expenses while staying in Corinth.

-Deadline for Application: 28 June 2019.
+28 June 2019 31 August 2019.
 Applicants are strongly encouraged to apply early and avoid last-minute increased competition.

 The program invites graduates of Departments of domestic Universities and Higher Technological Institutes and graduates of recognized equivalent institutions abroad to submit their candidacy for enrollment.
 Applicant students should have a degree (at least second class honours) in a relevant field of study (e.g., Political Science, International Relations, Sociology, Cultural Studies, Economics and Law).
 Applicant students should also have excellent command of English.
 Previous professional experience and any other relevant skills (e.g., knowledge of other languages spoken in the Mediterranean) will be considered too.